nus-cs1010/2324-s1/docs/environments.md

 # The CS1010 Programming Environment

 C is a common programming language.
 You can find different implementations of a C compiler on many platforms.
 Wikipedia [lists more than 40 different C compilers](https://en.wikipedia.org/wiki/List_of_compilers#C_compilers).
-These different compilers support different processor architectures and operating systems, and may behave slightly differently as well as support different features of C standards.
+These different compilers support different processor architectures and operating systems and may behave slightly differently as well as support different features of C standards.
 It is therefore important for CS1010 to stick to a single platform and single compiler.

 Our platform of choice is **Ubuntu 20.04.** using the `clang` compiler (**version 10.0 or later**).